reactjs/es.react.dev/src/content/learn/manipulating-the-dom-with-refs.md

 <ConsoleBlock level="error">

+Warning: Function components cannot be given refs.
+Attempts to access this ref will fail.
+Did you mean to use React.forwardRef()?
+**(Traducción)**
 Advertencia: A los componentes de función no se les pueden dar refs.
 Los intentos para acceder a esta ref no funcionará. ¿Quisiste decir usar React.forwardRef()?

 </ConsoleBlock>